 NVNA and Hospice

 Home.
 Health.
 Care.

 Our Founder, Amy Sylvester, knew that her South Shore neighbors needed quality healthcare when she started in 1920.

 What she may not have imagined is that, one-hundred years later, the healthcare professionals at NVNA and Hospice would still provide home health and expand palliative care, hospice care, wellness and public health services across 27 Massachusetts communities.
 The historic Pat Roche Hospice Home had yet to be built when we began.

-Still, the spirit of providing the most advanced care possible to our family, friends and neighbors continues today.
+Still, the spirit of providing the most advanced care possible to our family, friends, and neighbors continues today.
 We are proud to celebrate 100-years of service and cannot wait to grow our non-profit mission for another century.

-First President Amy Sylvester (seated right) and her children c.
+Founder Amy Sylvester (seated right) and her children c.
 1930

 (above photo courtesy of the Norwell Historical Society and the Sylvester Family)

 CEO Renee McInnes, NVNA and Hospice Charitable Fund Chair Michelle Cully along with clinicians, Board of Directors Members and Trustees celebrate 100 years of quality home healthcare in our South Shore community.